 The same section of the Constitution also ensures that information is available: “Everyone has the right of access to public documents and recordings.”
 So it builds transparency at the source and in the media.

-“We have it pretty good here,” says Yrsa Grüne-Luoma, president of the RSF branch in Finland.
+“We have it pretty good here,” says Yrsa Grüne-Luoma, president of the RSF branch in Finland at the time of writing.
 “You can ask critical questions which leaders don’t want to hear.
 The RSF defends not just press freedom, but also freedom of speech for all of society.”

 All three people interviewed for this article worry about the increasing concentration of commercial media and its pursuit of profit over news.